 When there is no space for energy to move and flow, it’s challenging to find clarity in any area of your life.
 You feel like you’re life is stuck on the spin cycle.
 Your progress towards goals seem to be at a standstill.
 You carry a sense of heaviness with you.
 In other words, clutter adds to feeling stuck or stagnant in your life.

 I know that one of the biggest challenges to shedding stuff is guilt.
 You don’t want to ditch a beloved Aunt’s heirloom china, despite hating the pattern.
 You don’t want to get rid of leather you hate because you spent too much money on it.
-So, all the emotional attachments you have to things exacerbate the feeling of heaviness around all that clutter.
+And you So, all the emotional attachments you have to things exacerbate the feeling of heaviness around all that clutter.

 Darling, that’s no way to make your home to shelter you and become a haven.